Skip to main content

 Once you have submitted all required documents and information, we will send you instruction to pay your application fee.

-3. Confirmation of employment and registration
+3. Confirmation of employment and licensures

-We need to confirm any employment and registrations listed on your application.
+We need to confirm any employment and licensures listed on your application.
 We will provide instructions and forms to send to employers and nurse regulators.
 Forms must be sent to BCCNM directly from the employer or regulator.

-4. Practising registration + fees
+4. Practising licensure + fees

 5. Familiarize yourself with NP practice in British Columbia